vassiliphilippov/erct-papers/_papers/18-duflo-dupac-kremer-2015-kenya-contract-teachers.md

   r:
     met: false
     explanation: >-
       They reference related studies but do not report an independent replication by a separate research team.
     quote: >-
-      “A separate set of schools were chosen for an alternative… (p.
-94) … We also note Muralidharan & Sundararaman (2013) in India, but that is not an explicit replication.”
+      “In contemporaneous work in India, Muralidharan and Sundararaman (2013) also find that teachers reduce effort in response to hiring additional teachers.”
+      (p.
+93)
     analysis: >-
-      The study lacks evidence of an independent replication; thus, criterion R is not met.
+      The authors cite similar findings in India, but this was a separate experiment rather than a direct replication of their program.
+The paper provides no evidence of any independent team reproducing the results, thus criterion R was not met in the original study.
   i:
     met: false
     explanation: >-
-      The authors led the design and analysis without an independent external team.
+      The researchers themselves designed and implemented the study without an independent external team conducting the experiment.
     quote: >-
-      “We set up an experiment… ICS staff met with the headmaster… but the authors appear to lead design and research.” (p.
-93)
+      “We set up an experiment… in the context of a randomized evaluation of the Extra Teacher Program…” (p.
+93) “…ICS staff met with the headmaster, the teachers, and the parents… to explain how the program worked…” (p.
+94)
     analysis: >-
-      With the same team handling design and analysis, there is no independent conduct, so criterion I is not satisfied.
+      The phrase “We set up an experiment” indicates the authors’ active role.
+Implementation was done through the NGO (ICS) as directed by the research team.
+There was no independent organization running a separate evaluation, so criterion I is not satisfied.
   p:
     met: false
     explanation: >-